testcontainers/workshop/step-1-getting-started.md

 # Step 1: Getting Started

+## Check Java
+You'll need Java 17 or newer for this workshop.
+Testcontainers libraries are compatible with Java 8+, but this workshop uses a Spring Boot 3.1 application which requires Java 17 or newer.

 ## Check Docker

-Make sure you have Docker available on your machine by running the following command:
+Make sure you have a Docker environment available on your machine.

+* It can be [Testcontainers Cloud](https://testcontainers.com/cloud) recommended to avoid straining the conference network by pulling heavy Docker images.

+* It can be local Docker, which you can check by running:
 ```text
 $ docker version